amanbhatt97/IEX-streamlit/README.md

 # IEX Price Forecasting Dashboard

 Welcome to the IEX Price Forecasting Dashboard!
-This dashboard provides insights into the Day-Ahead and Real-Time Market data for the IEX power market.
+This dashboard provides insights into the Day-Ahead and Real-Time Market data for the Indian Energy Exchange.

 ## Introduction